T-Mobile CEO Legere to step down next year

 “It has been widely expected for some time that John would exit next year, so this won’t come as a shock to anyone,” said Craig Moffett, an analyst at MoffettNathanson.
 “And Mike has always been extremely highly regarded by the investment community.
 I expect they’ll make the transition without missing a beat.”

-Reporting by Supantha Mukherjee, Sheila Dang and Munsif Vengattil; Editing by Sriraj Kalluvila, Anil D'Silva and Dan Grebler
+Reporting by Supantha Mukherjee, Sheila Dang, Munsif Vengattil and Diane Bartz; Editing by Sriraj Kalluvila, Anil D'Silva and Dan Grebler